Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Proofs of the Volumetric-Temporal Reynolds Transport Theorem

 \subsection{Proof 1: Continuum Mechanics}

-For the first proof, we adopt the continuum assumption and Eulerian description of fluid flow, in which each conserved fluid property $a(\x,t)$ can be represented as a local function of Cartesian position $\x = [x,y,z]^\top$ and time $t$ within a prescribed geometric region (control volume) as the fluid moves past.
+For the first proof, we adopt the continuum assumption and Eulerian description of fluid flow, in which the generalized density $\alpha(\x,t)$ of a conserved property in volumetric space can be represented as a function of Cartesian position $\x = [x,y,z]^\top$ and time $t$ within a prescribed geometric region (control volume) as the fluid moves past.
 We also consider the Lagrangian or material description of fluid flow, in which each fluid element is assigned a characteristic label, for example its position vector $\x_0$ at time $t_0$.
 The position of each fluid element at time $t$ is then $\x(\x_0,t)$, giving the fluid element velocity ${\u}^{L}(\x_0, t) = \partial \x(\x_0,t)/\partial t$.
 The two descriptions can then be united by the equivalence of the material and Eulerian velocities \cite{Spurk_1997, Durst_2008}:

 The two descriptions in \eqref{eq:Eul_Lagr} also establish the equivalence of the substantial and total derivatives, here based on the intrinsic fluid velocity: